Skip to main content

 Yours sincerely, CWC/FL

-1. Since the mentioned birth announcement for Frances Lucille Wetmore (1922–1993) has not been located, this is the first of ten letters between Chesnutt and Judson Douglas Wetmore (1871–1930) that survives in the archives, but it is clear from context that there were likely more letters and that the Chesnutts and the Wetmores visited each other occasionally in person. [back]
+1. Since the mentioned birth announcement for Frances Lucile Wetmore (1922–1993) has not been located, this is the first of ten letters between Chesnutt and Judson Douglas Wetmore (1871–1930) that survives in the archives, but it is clear from context that there were likely more letters and that the Chesnutts and the Wetmores visited each other occasionally in person. [back]

-2. Judson Douglas Wetmore's second wife, Lucille (Pipes) Wetmore (1894–1966), was a White widow from Louisiana.
-They married in 1921 and had two children: Frances Lucille Wetmore Land (1922–1993) and Judson Douglas Jr. (1923–1995).
-Both Wetmore and Chesnutt mention little Frances, born on April 26, 1922, multiple times in their letters.
-After Wetmore's suicide, Lucille remarried in 1931. [back]
+2. Judson Douglas Wetmore's second wife, Lucile (or Lucille) Pipes Wetmore (1894–1966), was a White woman, originally from Louisiana and widowed in 1918 after a very brief first marriage.
+The couple married in 1921 and had two children: Frances Lucile (1922–1993) and Judson Douglas, Jr. ("Junior," 1923–1995).
+After Wetmore's suicide, Lucile remarried in 1931 and again in 1945. [back]